ucsb-cs48/w20/_lectures/lect16.md

 * **Submit final documentation by Tue, March 17, 23:59:59:**
    * Manual for your product.
 Document that describes how the product is to be used.
 Please make use of screen shots here to document all functionality.
    * Documentation of your programming effort and your design process.
 This should be a separate document, giving an overview of the different steps you went through and presenting all documentation materials you produced on the way.
 This may include:
+	  * A summary of your design decisions and what they were based on.
-	  * Acknowledgement of all external resources you used / consulted for your project.
-Documentation of the different stages of your design (see above, with additional material, e.g. sketches, mockups, questionnaires, etc.)
+	  * Documentation of the different stages of your design (Meeting logs, etc., with additional material, e.g. sketches, mockups, questionnaires, etc.)
 	  * Evaluation/Testing results (qualitative, quantitative).
 There should be a description on when and how testing took place, and a presentation of the results.
-	  * A summary of your design decisions and what they were based on.
 	  * Any implementation difficulties you encountered and how you addressed them.
+	  * Acknowledgement of all external resources you used / consulted for your project.
 <br/>

    Project Presentation: